Kihumba/private-/Andelan/EPIC Values/Excellence/README.md

 Outputs
 ----------
+- Output 1:
-- Write a list of obstacles that you face in your current daily life.
-Transform them one at a time into a set of opportunities, and outine the process to get there.
+**Task** Write a list of obstacles that you face in your current daily life.
+**Resources** Transform them one at a time into a set of opportunities, and outine the process to get there.
+**Include** Share with your colleagues for reflection.

+- Output 2:
-- Create a short blog post, reflection, image, or other artifact in which you describe how you currently embody excellence, and how you strive to to do so in the future.
+**Task** Describe how you currently embody excellence, and how you strive to to do so in the future.
+**Resources** Create a short blog post, reflection, image, or other artifact.
+**Incude** Share with your colleagues for reflection.

 ----------
 ## **Knowledge**